The Key Risks and Dangers of Artificial Intelligence

 Artificial Intelligence (AI) has seen rapid progress in the last few years that few considered possible.
 While it is still in its early stages of being implemented in many organisations, experts caution that AI applications can pose a threat to fundamental human rights, democracy, and the environment.
 We have already seen an array of examples where AI violated user’s data privacy, abused biometric data, or discriminated against people due to biases embedded in training data leading to “algorithmic bias” - and this is only the beginning.

-This article sketches the key risk sources and ethical concerns around developing and deploying AI systems.
+This article sketches the key risk sources and ethical AI concerns around developing and deploying AI systems.

 The Complex Nature of Artificial Intelligence Failures